-The Pristine Urannah Creek is one of Queensland's last wild spaces & needs your help.
-This isolated habitat is one of the last areas in Central Queensland that remains in it's pre-European glory, becoming a safe haven and home to Irwins Turtle (named after the iconic Steve Irwin himself), as well as many other endangered and fragile flora and fauna populations.
-The proposed Urannah Dam threatens not only this ecosystem, but also others that rely on the waters that flow from it.
-This threat is not only a result of the dams plans to submerge much of this unique habitat, but also because it will reduce the flow and quality of water that runs down the Burdekin River.
-Flow reduction is a huge threat to farmers who rely on groundwater recharge to survive and many will be forced to move to high cost irrigation as a result.
-This reduced water quality, including increased turbidity, also threatens the health of the reef.
+Pristine Urannah Creek is one of Central Queensland's last wild spaces.
+It needs your help.
+This isolated habitat is a safe haven and home to Irwin's Turtle (discovered by famed naturalist Steve Irwin), as well as many other threatened plants and animals.
+The proposed Urannah Dam threatens this ecosystem and others that rely on the waters that flow from it.
+Urannah dam will flood this valley and reduce the quantity and quality of water that flows into the Burdekin River.
+Reduced water quality threatens the health of the Great Barrier Reef.

-The Urannah Dam is just one of four dam proposals being pushed forward within Burdekin Basin in which Urannah Creek lies, and there has been no consideration for the cumulative impacts of these plans, as well as the impacts of climate change.
-We must act to protect Urannah Creek and ensure its health, and the health of our river systems for generations to come.
+Urannah Dam is just one of four dam proposals within the Burdekin Basin.
+They will have a disturbing cumulative impacts on Queensland's largest river system.
+In the face of climate change we must act to protect Urannah Creek to ensure its health and the health of our river systems for generations to come.

 Click the buttons below to learn more about the many reasons you should join the call to save Urannah !